rcanai/simple-ssr-nuxt/README.md

-# simple-sls-nuxt
+# simple-ssr-nuxt

-NuxtJS using a simple constitution serverless framework
+NuxtJS using a simple constitution  Server side render

 ## Constitution